fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 Thank you.

-Download the pdf version of this research.
+<a href="./static/hapi-fhir-performance-investigation.pdf" download>Download</a> the pdf version of this research.

 If you have any question, feel free to contact me direct in [linkedin](https://www.linkedin.com/in/vadzimkavalkou/).